Sell Your Refrigerant and Get Paid in 30 Days or Less

 How fast will I get paid for my refrigerant?

-Most payments are processed within 24 to 48 hours of receiving and testing your cylinders at our Bradenton, Florida facility.
+Payments are processed within 30 days of receiving and testing your cylinders at our Bradenton, Florida facility.
 We offer payment via direct deposit or physical check, your preference.
-This is dramatically faster than the 30-day, 60-day, or even 90-day payment cycles that most buyback programs in this industry operate on.
+This is significantly faster than the 45-day, 60-day, or even 90-day payment cycles that most buyback programs in this industry operate on.

 Who pays for shipping when selling refrigerant?

-For qualifying volumes, we cover all shipping costs.
-We provide pre-paid return shipping labels and EPA-compliant recovery cylinders at no charge.
+For qualifying volumes, we cover all shipping costs and we also provide pre-paid return shipping labels and EPA-compliant recovery cylinders at no charge.
 You don’t pay for freight, handling, or cylinder rental.
 For smaller quantities that don’t meet the free shipping threshold, we can arrange discounted shipping options or local pickup if you’re in the Southwest Florida area.

 Is American Refrigerants EPA certified?

 Yes.
 American Refrigerants is one of only approximately 50 EPA-registered refrigerant reclaimers in the United States.
-We operate an AHRI 700-certified laboratory and handle all refrigerant in full compliance with EPA Section 608 regulations.
 We also hold HFC Allowance status, which authorizes us to import HFC refrigerants under federal environmental regulations.
+All refrigerants are handled in full compliance with EPA Section 608 regulations.

 Can I drop off refrigerant in person instead of shipping?

 Absolutely.
 Our facility is located at 2053 58th Ave Cir E, Bradenton, FL 34203, and we welcome walk-in drop-offs during business hours.
-We also operate weekly delivery and pickup routes covering Manatee, Sarasota, Hillsborough, Pinellas, Charlotte, and Lee counties.
-We can schedule a pickup on our next route at no additional charge.
+We also operate weekly delivery and pickup routes covering Manatee, Sarasota, Hillsborough, Pinellas, Charlotte, and Lee counties, and we can even schedule a pickup on our next route at no additional charge.

 How is refrigerant buyback pricing determined?